raspberrypilearning/welcome-to-antarctica/en/step_7.md

 **Click Run**

-Now, your wildlife grid has 3 rows that take up a third of the space each, and two columns that are 1/3 and 2/3 of the width.
+Now, your wildlife grid has 3 rows that take up a third of the space each, and 2 columns that are 1/3 and 2/3 of the width.

 ![The wildlife grid, with each row labelled with one third.
 At the bottom, the first column is labelled one third, and the second column is labelled two thirds.](images/wildlife_grid_size.png)

 --- /task ---

 The grid layout will automatically position your items.
-You can also specify how you want items to be displayed.
+However, you can also specify how you want items to be displayed.

-You will make it so the penguin fact stretches down over two rows, and the orca fact stretches across both columns in the last row.
+You can make it so the penguin fact stretches down over two rows, and the orca fact stretches across both columns in the last row, for example.

 --- task ---